nengo/nengo-spa/docs/user-guide/spa-intro.rst

 example of an SPA to date.

 .. figure:: spa-1.png
-   :alt: High-level depicitoin of the Spaun model.
+   :alt: High-level depiction of the Spaun model.

    A high-level depiction of the Spaun model, with all of the central features of a general Semantic Pointer Architecture.
 Visual and motor hierarchies